neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/text-classification/text-classification-cli.md

   --seed 5114
 ```

+The model converges to 78% accuracy on the validaiton set.

 Note that we had to pass `--use_teacher_tokenizer true` because RoBERTa and BERT use different tokenizers.
 This instructs SparseML to use different tokenizers for each the twacher and student.